New additivity properties of the relative entropy of entanglement and its generalizations: Additivity of the - R enyi relative entropies of entanglement

-where in the last inequality follows from the Cauchy-Schwarz inequality and the marginal problem condition derived in Proposition~\ref{MC marginal}.
-Hence~\eqref{functional MC} is satisfied and additivity holds.
+where the last inequality follows from the Cauchy-Schwarz inequality and the marginal problem condition derived in Proposition~\ref{MC marginal}.
+Hence, the inequality~\eqref{functional MC} is satisfied and additivity holds.
 The result for the case $|(1-\alpha)/z|=1$ can be obtained by taking the limits $z \rightarrow 1-\alpha$ and $z \rightarrow \alpha -1$ (see Appendix~\ref{lower-semicontinuous} for a more detailed discussion) \end{proof}